 Heat Treating Furnaces

 Heat treating furnaces heat a material and then bring it to a desired temperature.
-From there the material is cooled, which allows the furnace to instill increased strength, or aging within the material.
-This allows manipulation of the material to alter the physical, chemical and mechanical properties.
+From there, the material is cooled, which allows the furnace to instill increased strength or aging within the material.
+This allows for the manipulation of the material to alter its physical, chemical, and mechanical properties.
 The physical properties most often refer to how hard or soft the material is.